-System improvement is a project-based twofold technique that includes both problem resolution and solution implementation.
-To cater to these activities, technical as well as people-centered competencies are needed.
-However, such practices characteristically engage matter-of-fact and quantitative methods for reaching from a difficult situation to a calm productive one.
-Lean Six Sigma is one of the tools that is used for this purpose.
+System improvement is a two-fold project-based approach that entails both problem solving and solution implementation.
+Technical as well as people-centered competencies are needed to support these activities.
+Such practises, on the other hand, typically use matter-of-fact and quantitative strategies for transitioning from a stressful situation to a relaxed and efficient one.
+Lean Six Sigma is one of the methods used for this purpose.

-If changes are being made to a work situation for the sake of improvement or problem solving, feelings are also involved and the issues encountered are technical as well as emotional.
-Even though the existing process may be erroneous and complicated, stakeholders find a way to make it work.
+Feelings are involved when improvements are made to a job environment for the sake of progress or problem solving, and the problems faced are both technological and emotional.
+Even if the current mechanism is flawed and inefficient, stakeholders find a way to make it function.

-The following actions can help anchor and sustain a project based program: 1.
-Empower people to take action: Empower stakeholders and affected workgroups with the authority to make changes and accept responsibility for decisions related to their actions.
+- Empowering people to take action: Give stakeholders and affected workgroups the authority to make changes and acknowledge responsibility for their behaviour.